-If you have had previous breastfeeding issues, or if you have queries and would like to meet with a lactation consultant, please email Michelle Simmons, who is a Clinical Midwife Consultant in postnatal & infant feeding; or email Mary Dowswell, who is a Clinical Midwife Consultant in infant feeding & lactation in our Neonatal Intensive Care Unit.
+If you have had previous breastfeeding issues, or if you have queries and would like to meet with a lactation consultant, please either email Michelle Simmons, Clinical Midwife Consultant in postnatal & infant feeding, or email Rachel Jones, Clinical Midwifery Consultant in infant feeding & lactation in the Neonatal Intensive Care Unit [NICU].

 For more information on breastfeeding support, please see: